lukevella/rallly/README.md

 yarn
 ```

-Next, run the database migrations to create our schema
+Next, run the following to generate the database client and run migrations to create our schema

 ```
-yarn prisma migrate deploy
+yarn db:generate && yarn db:deploy
 ```

 Start the Next.js server